TREATED TURQUOISE

 Turquoise can change color from blue to green, over time, reacting to human body oils, perfumes or heat.
 Tucson Turquoise offers vintage turquoise jewelry with these characteristics.

 *It is amazing to note that all these stones are the same color when the jewelry piece is made.
-Stabilization becomes wide spread around 1955.
+Most importantly, stabilization becomes wide spread around 1955.
 Pieces with multi-color turquoise stones typically start off with the same color matching stones.
-Stones can change color at different rates, according to their porosity.
+Consequently, stones can change color at different rates, according to their porosity.

 Vintage Navajo Belt Buckle: note several of the stones have a change in color with age.